ICOA-SBC/GSON-cheminformatics/README.md

 7. Reload the profile with `source ~/.bashrc`.
 After all these steps, you should now see `(bash)` before your prompt.

-Another solution provided by service info (which seems easier):
+### Another solution provided by service info (which seems easier, thus recommended):
 1. Open a terminal, and change to the directory where `conda` is installed: `cd /opt/anaconda3/bin`
 2. Initiate it by `./conda init`
 3. Close the terminal, and re-open a new one
 4. You should now see `(bash)` before your prompt

-### A more automatic way:
+### A more automatic way (WIP, since it requires restarting the terminal, it does not work for the moment):
 An `init.sh` script is also included in the repo.
 It automates all the 3 major steps:
 - export conda to $PATH
 - create environment